 Insert the following paragraph with NOTE after 9th paragraph (The recipient DMG STA shall…):

-When a DMG STA for which dot11DMGOCBActivated is true establishes a beamformed link with a peer STA, the STA shall generate an MLME-OCB-LINKSTATUS.indication with BeamLinkStatus parameter set to ESTABLISHED or an MLME-OCB-DMGDISCOVERY.indication to inform the SME of the establishment of the beamformed link with the peer STA.
+When a DMG STA with dot11DMGOCBActivated equal to true establishes a beamformed link with a peer STA, the STA shall generate an MLME-OCB-LINKSTATUS.indication with BeamLinkStatus parameter set to ESTABLISHED or an MLME-OCB-DMGDISCOVERY.indication to inform the SME of the establishment of the beamformed link with the peer STA.

 NOTE – When the beamformed link was established as a result of the discovery and the STA generated an MLME-OCB-DMGDISCOVERY.indication primitive as specified in 11.1.4.7, the STA might omit generation of an MLME-OCB-LINKSTATUS.indication.